 The mission of SOGO is to provide a challenging, fully integrated music experience for the young musician that includes orchestra and ensemble performances, music education and a broad spectrum of music-related activities.

-Now in our 2018-2019 season, SOGO has 140 young musicians from over 30 different schools in four counties.
-The concert season includes three performances in the Washington Center, two holiday concerts, and the Instrument Petting Zoo during the annual Olympia Spring Arts Walk.
+Now in our 20th season, SOGO has 125 young musicians from over 30 different schools in four counties.
+The concert season includes three performances in the Washington Center, Percussion Class and Prelude Strings after school, two holiday concerts, and the Instrument Petting Zoo during the annual Olympia Spring Arts Walk.
 SOGO members are involved in weekly full orchestra rehearsals including, string and wind ensembles, brass choir, chamber music, sectionals, and music history and theory.

 SOGO features a comprehensive and sequential program designed to grow student abilities in sight-reading, basic to advanced instrument pedagogy and musical artistry.
 These goals are achieved by playing selections from the standard orchestral repertoire.
 Music is selected to represent various genres, cultures and historical periods.
 Using this quality literature, we focus on technique, rhythm, intonation, ensemble and listening skills along with individual, section and orchestral sound development.
 Music selections generally increase in difficulty as the season progresses and the foundations for good orchestral playing develop within the individual and ensemble.